NobutakaShimizu/SODA25_slide/slides.md

 - Symmetry breaking due to Voter-like behavior
 - Analogous result of <span class="text-pink-600"><a href="https://dl.acm.org/doi/10.1145/3087801.3087817">[Berenbrink et al. PODC17]</a></span> for sync
+  - based on Majorization Theory
-  - Their proof crucially relies on synchronicity
+  - crucially relies on synchronicity
 - omitted in this talk

 </v-clicks>